Smoked Lamb Neck Roast

 A smoked lamb neck.
 You can smoke them in advance and put them in the freezer.

-Another good trick to mention here is that I often smoke lamb, goat, and venison necks beforehand and freeze them.
-When I butcher, I will have access to lots of different cuts, and smoking things like bacon, shanks, bones, and necks beforehand and putting them in the freezer is like having a secret stash of culinary gold to pull from whenever I feel like it.
+I often smoke lamb, goat, and venison necks beforehand and freeze them.
+Smoking things like bacon, shanks, bones, and necks beforehand and putting them in the freezer is like having a secret stash of culinary gold to pull from.
 There’s rarely a soup or stew that wouldn’t benefit from slowly simmering with a smoked neck.
+They’re particularly good with stews including beans and greens.

 Chef Alan Bergo